What If We Allocate Test-Time Compute Adaptively?: Experimental Setup

-We evaluate four configurations that progressively introduce adaptivity. \textbf{(i)} \emph{Direct} performs single-pass generation and serves as a lower-bound baseline. \textbf{(ii)} \emph{Direct + PRM Selection} runs $K{=}10$ independent direct generations and applies PRM-based iteration selection, isolating the effect of multi-iteration evaluation without adaptive configuration. \textbf{(iii)} \emph{Dynamic} uses an LLM controller to select tools and compute strategies within a single iteration, isolating the benefit of adaptive configuration without multi-iteration exploration. \textbf{(iv)} \emph{Dynamic + PRM Selection} combines adaptive tool and compute selection with $K{=}10$ iterations and PRM-based selection.
+\textbf{(ii)} \emph{Direct + PRM Selection} runs $K{=}10$ independent direct generations and applies PRM-based iteration selection, isolating the effect of multi-iteration evaluation without adaptive configuration.
+Concretely, Direct + PRM applies the PRM solely for inter-trajectory re-ranking via Best-of-$N$ selection across $K$ completed trajectories using $R_{\text{mean}}(\tau)$ (as in Eq.~\ref{eq:mean_reward}), with no intra-trajectory PRM intervention during generation, corresponding to the best fixed strategy in Table~\ref{tab:math500_acc_transposed}.

+\textbf{(iii)} \emph{Dynamic} uses an LLM controller to select tools and compute strategies within a single iteration, isolating the benefit of adaptive configuration without multi-iteration exploration.

+\textbf{(iv)} \emph{Dynamic + PRM Selection} combines adaptive tool and compute selection with $K{=}10$ iterations and PRM-based selection.
 Overall accuracy is reported in Table~\ref{tab:combined_results}, inference-time compute metrics $F_{\text{theo}}$ and $S_{\text{CI}}$ are shown in Figure~\ref{fig:compute_metrics}, per-difficulty accuracy across Levels~1–5 on the MATH-500 dataset is reported in Figure~\ref{fig:level_accuracy_combined}, and configuration statistics summarizing tool and compute strategy usage are shown in Figure~\ref{fig:heatmaps_combined}.
 In addition, we conduct fixed-configuration ablations that apply specific tool–compute–parameter combinations uniformly across all problems and iteration counts, enabling controlled comparisons that isolate the contribution of adaptive selection, as shown in Tables~\ref{tab:math500_acc_transposed} and~\ref{tab:aime24_acc_transposed}.
 Further ablation results and detailed efficiency analyses are reported in Appendix~\ref{sec:detailed_ablations} and Appendix~\ref{sec:aime24_ablations}.

 All experiments were run on a single NVIDIA RTX 5090 GPU with 32\,GB of memory.
 We use the same hardware for all settings and report hardware-agnostic compute metrics, i.e., theoretical FLOPs and compute intensity, rather than wall-clock time, to focus on compute utilization.